-because the interest on their bonds are exempt from state income tax.
-I avoid bonds from these other issuers because their bonds are fully taxable by the states:
+Bonds from these other issuers are fully taxable by the states:

 - Federal National Mortgage Association (FNMA or “Fannie Mae”)